Innmind/BlackBox/README.md

 ```

 This really simple example show how the test class is focused on the behaviour and not about the construction of the test data.

+**Note**: here the `User` class is not mutable, but in your application it's likely that such class (meaning an entity) would be mutable, in such case you MUST use `Composite::mutable()` otherwise a mutated object would bleed between the iterations of the test.

 The same example with `eris` would you like this: